smittytone/e6809/README.md

 * `E` — Enter a byte at the current address.
 * `F` — Enter the current address.

 When you run code, whether without breaks or in single-step mode, the Program Counter is set to the current address.
-This can be set by entering it directly (hit the yellow key) or by stepping to the required address using the blue keys.
+This can be set by entering it directly (hit the yellow key) or by stepping to the required address using the upper blue keys.

 ### Confirm Menu